sst/guide/_chapters/inter-service-dependency.md

         Name: NotePurchasedTopicArn-${self:custom.stage}
 ```

-And in the `notify-job` service, we are going to import the topic's ARN and create two Lambda functions to subscribe to this topic.
-In the `serverless.yml`, add the following:
+And in the `notify-job` service, we import the topic's ARN and created a Lambda function to subscribe to this topic.
+In the `serverless.yml` file of the `notify-job` service:

 ``` yml
 ...